Student funding and Sharia law

 The UK government has been exploring the possibility of an alternative finance system available alongside traditional student loans that will avoid the payment of interest but results in identical repayments to the conventional system.
 This funding would be Sharia (Shariah, Shari’ ah) compliant and overseen by a Sharia advisory committee.

 A public consultation ended in 2014 which has resulted in an agreement to offer an alternative finance product.
 This 'Takaful' product has received preliminary approval from Al Rayan Bank's Sharia supervisory committee.
-See chapter 4, paragraphs 27-36 of 2015 government green paper 'Fulfilling our potential Teaching Excellence, Social Mobility and Student Choice' [PDF 2,197KB]
+More information on the current progress of this alternative student finance product can be found in 'Fulfilling our potential Teaching Excellence, Social Mobility and Student Choice' [PDF 2,197KB].

 Some financial institutions have Sharia-compliant financial services.
 They guarantee that money held in these accounts is not invested in industries such as gambling, alcohol or weapons manufacture.